sigmasoldi3r/generator-ts-server/README.md

 # generator-ts-server [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > A full backend written in Typescript using Node JS with Express3

+### Notice

+This generator is under development, yet not ready for production.
+Use at own risk.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-ts-server using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).